The Problem with Perfection

 Individuals who seek perfection are acutely sensitive to the judgments of others.
 In fact, these judgments are most often imagined.
 Everyone has an opinion, but elevating someone else's opinion to the status of being a judge is really silly.
 After all, someone else can't really judge you unless you confer upon him or her the power of being a judge.

 The only perfection is in being present, yet the perfectionist is never present

 The closest thing to perfection is in the ability to be fully present.
-Without any distracting thoughts, measuring or grading ourselves, we're free to really be in the moment.
-It's in that moment that we're truly alive.
-Yet, the perfectionist isn't typically present as they're either busy critiquing the past and replaying their every decision or worrying about the future.
+Without any distracting thoughts measuring or grading ourselves, we're free to really be in the moment.
+It's at that moment that we're truly alive.
+Yet, the perfectionist isn't typically present, as they're either busy critiquing the past and replaying their every decision or worrying about the future.
 So you see the perfectionist is never really present.
 Isn't that ironic?

 The pursuit of perfection limits our ability to be present and literally robs us of the vitality of life.
-It is unachievable, unimaginable and frankly undesirable, so why pursue it?
+It is unachievable, unimaginable, and frankly undesirable, so why pursue it?
 Your time would be far better spent in delving into how to heal the insecurity that catalyzed the desire for perfection in the first place.
-Pefection is a terribly misplaced goal and most often a compensation for what really troubles us.
+Perfection is a terribly misplaced goal and most often compensation for what really troubles us.